bGhorbani/linearized_neural_networks/README.md

 NTK_Kernel_Gen uses JAX and neural_tangents library to generate NT kernel for multi-layer fully-connected networks.
 The process is rather computationally light and can be done on CPU.

-RF_Kernel_Gen generates kernels for finite-width RF models that are too big to fit directly.
-We use this functionality to fit RF models with width 4.2 \times 10^6.
+RF_Kernel_Gen generates kernels for finite-width RF models that are too large to fit directly.
+We use this functionality to fit
+RF models with width 4.2 \times 10^6.

 Kernel_Fit contains the code for generating the kernel (simple models) or reading the kernel from the disk (computationally